-‘Bachelor’ Host Chris Harrison Says He’s Sorry For Commentary Which ‘Perpetuates Racism’
+'Bachelor' Host Chris Harrison Says He's Sorry For Commentary Which 'Perpetuates Racism'

 "To my Bachelor Nation family — I will always own a mistake when I make one, so I am here to extend a sincere apology," he began.

-Chris wrote that he has an incredible platform to speak about love, and yesterday took a stance on topics on which he said “I should have been better informed.”
-He said he did not speak for Kirkconnell.
+Chris wrote that he has an incredible platform to speak about love, and yesterday took a stance on topics on which he said "I should have been better informed."
+He added that he did not speak for Kirkconnell.
 His intentions were simply to ask for grace in offering her an opportunity to speak on her behalf.

-He continued by explaining that he now realized what he did was cause harm wrongly speaking in a manner that “perpetuates racism” and for that, he was “so deeply sorry.”
+He continued by explaining that he now realizes what he did caused harm by speaking in a manner that "perpetuates racism" and for that, he was "so deeply sorry."

 He also apologized to Rachel Lindsay for not listening to her better on a topic she had a "first-hand understanding of."
 He humbly thanked the members of Bachelor Nation who reached out and held him accountable.